Adamawa Fulfulde

 Structure

-Consonant clusters may occur where syllables are side by side, but not within a syllable.
-Gemination is, however, a distinctive feature.bc
+Consonant clusters only occur where a syllable follows a closed syllable.
+Gemination is, however, a distinctive feature.

 Vowels